yeyt97/AirDropPlus/readme.md

         <img src="pic/windows_device_name.png" alt="Image" style="width: 35%;">
     </div>
 2. Set up AirdropPlus
-    - Modify the configuration file 'config.ini' to set the file save path and key.
-   - The packaged configuration file is located at '_internal/config.ini'.
+    - Right click on the tray icon and open the web menu with settings.
 3. Start AirDropPlus.exe

     Start 'AirDropPlus.exe', and when prompted with the following pop-up, please click to allow.